• Skip to primary navigation

 • Lower the heat to medium and give the pan time to lower in heat.
 Add butter and 1 tablespoon olive oil and allow the butter to melt and the foam to dissipate.
 Add shallot and anchovies and saute for 4 minutes, until the anchovies are almost melted.
 Then add garlic and 1 teaspoon of crushed red pepper and saute for another 2 minutes.

 • Squeeze in lemon juice and reduce until the lemon thickens and your spoon leaves a trail when you drag it through, about 2 minutes.
-Add white wine to the pan.
+Add chicken broth to the pan.
 Bring it to a simmer, stirring often.
-The wine should reduce by half.
+Let the sauce reduce and simmer for 5-10 minutes.

 • Add the shrimp to the sauce.
 Strain the pasta and add the pasta and fresh parsley to the sauce.
 Stir and combine well.
 Serve with fresh parmesan.